dianeMADS/portfolio/README.md

 These are examples of data science projects completed by for work, academic, and self-learning purposes.
-They include some dashboards developed to support leadership and engineers in decision-making, and a few analysis involving machine learning for predictive modelling and clustering.
+They include some dashboards developed to support leadership and engineers in decision-making, and a few analysis involving predictive modelling and clustering.

 <!-- This webpage provides examples of data science projects completed by Diane for work, academic, and self-learning purposes.
 Those studies encompasses a broad range of skills including:
 - RESEARCH SKILLS: critical thinking; qualitative inquiry; study design (questions, hypothesis, methodology); technical writing; oral presentation to both leadership and technical audiences